University of Victoria Students' Society: 2010-present

 To address the growing deficit and put the Society back on its feet the 2010-2011 board put a number of fee referendums to members in November 2010 all of which passed.
 The Capital Fund was reduced and shifted into the Operations Fund, dedicated fees for events and elections were established, and a modest increase of 40 cents per full-time student per semester, each semester over a three-year period was also established.
 Besides this, the 2010-2011 board shifted from a three-person senior management structure to a two-person management structure which further reduced costs for the Society.

 In 2010-11, the Board moved from a 4-person executive structure to a 5-person executive structure.
 This change was passed at a Special General Meeting in January 2010 and was largely done in acknowledgement of the fact that certain executive positions had an inordinate amount of work in comparison to other positions.

 Major changes on the political front happened in the early twenty-tens as well.
 After holding a referendum on membership in the Canadian Federation of Students, UVSS members voted to leave the Federation in March 2011 after more than twenty-five years of membership.
 Following this, the UVSS established the Where's The Funding? campaign in conjunction with a number of other student societies in BC.

 In recent years, the divestment movement has been a primary focus for UVSS campaigns.

 Student groups

 Clubs

 Clubs are interest groups run by students and administered by the UVSS.
-There are over 150 student groups on a variety of topics a list of all active clubs can be found on the UVSS Clubs website.
+There are over 150 student groups on a variety of topics.

 Clubs receive a small amount of funding each semester from a student levy and are governed by clubs policy and Clubs Council.